 Two pipelines are discharging hypersaline water from the island's desalination plants at English Bay and the US Air Force (USAF) Base into the MPA.
-There is also a pipeline discharging treated wastewater from the USAF Base.
-These provide vital functions for the island and their impact on the marine environment will be monitored to ensure current treatment results in only insignificant, localised effects.
-The Administrator has powers to restrict any proposed new discharges that could have a negative impact on the MPA.
+There is also a pipeline discharging treated wastewater and a site where food waste from the USAF mess is disposed of into the sea by the Base.
+These provide vital functions for the island.
+Any new discharges into the MPA in the future will only be permitted if an impact assessment shows they will not damage the MPA or they are critical for the island, and no alternatives exist.